-Undo/Redo Log
+• Undo/Redo Log

 Undo/Redo Log: records all changes made in data files.
-The Undo/Redo Log makes it possible to replay all the actions executed by the BDAS.
+The Undo/Redo Log makes it possible to replay all the actions executed by typical Big Data analytics systems as well as traditional Relational Databases Management Systems.
 If something happens to one of the data files, a backed up data file can be restored and the Undo/Redo Log that was written since the backup can be played and applied which brings the data file to the state it had before it became unavailable.
-Not all BDAS environments utilize an Undo/Redo Log to accommodate recovery.
+Not all Big Data environments utilize an Undo/Redo Log to accommodate recovery.